SolveniteOP/Calculator/README.md

 Welcome to my Simple Calculator App repository!
 This project is a basic calculator built using HTML, CSS, and JavaScript.
 It provides essential arithmetic operations like addition, subtraction, multiplication, and division.

-### Check out the project here!: solvenite-calculator.vercel.app
+### Check out the project here!: https://solvenite-calculator.vercel.app
 ## Features

 - **Basic Arithmetic Operations**: Perform addition, subtraction, multiplication, and division.